-The bill requires the office of liaison for missing and murdered Indigenous relatives (office) in the department of public safety (department) to:
+The act requires the office of liaison for missing and murdered Indigenous relatives (office) in the department of public safety (department) to:

 - Conduct case reviews of violent or exploitative crimes against an Indigenous person and publish a report about the case reviews annually;